MEET THE CAST

 © Joanna Totolici

-Jessica M. Thompson is an Emmy-nominated Australian filmmaker who lives in New York City.
-She studied acting at three major drama schools in Australia, before attending Film School in Sydney, where she met Carlo Velayo.
-They quickly formed a formidable filmmaking duo and have made several award-winning short films together, including, "Hike," "Percepio" and "Across the Pond."
+Jess is an Emmy-nominated Australian filmmaker who resides in Los Angeles.
+Thompson recently served as an apprentice director on season two of Hulu's "The Handmaid's Tale".
+In late 2018, she'll be directing six episodes, including the pilot, for See-Saw Films' upcoming television series, "The End".
+Jess studied acting at three major drama schools in Australia, before attending Film School in Sydney, where she met Carlo Velayo.
+They have made several award-winning short films together, including, "Hike," "Percepio" and "Across the Pond."

 In 2011, Jess founded Stedfast Productions, a collective of visual storytellers.
 As an Editor, she has worked with twice Academy Award-nominated filmmaker, Liz Garbus, and on the Sundance-winning film, "Watchers of the Sky."
 Jess also edited Cheryl Furjanic’s award-winning and Emmy-nominated documentary, "Back on Board: Greg Louganis," which recently premiered on HBO.
 "The Light of the Moon" is Jess' long-awaited feature directorial debut.